karlbennett/smt-spring-security-stateless-examples/smt-spring-security-stateless-web/README.md

 See the License for the specific language governing permissions and limitations under the License.
 -->
-smt-spring-security-stateless-examples
+smt-spring-security-stateless-web
 ===========

-Examples projects that show hoe to used the smt-spring-security-stateless library.
+This project contains the common classes used to create the base webapp.